clj-commons/pretty/README.md

 This adds nREPL middleware to enable pretty exception reporting.
 When exceptions occur in the REPL, they are printed out without a stack trace.
 The `clojure.repl/pst` function is overridden to print the exception _with_ a stack trace.

+In addition, `clojure.stacktrace/print-stack-trace` and `clojure.stacktrace/print-cause-trace` are overwritten; these are used by `clojure.test`.

 # io.aviso.columns